cbrenner04/munoz_features/README.md

 You will then need a file called `env_variables.rb`, which is required in the `.rspec` file, that houses the following environment variables.
-These correspond with the above participants and users seeded in the app.
+These correspond with the data for the above participants and users seeded in the app.

 For each of the participants (numbers: 3 - 30, 101 - 152, 201 - 252) you will
 need `Pt_<participant_number>_Email`, `Pt_<participant_number>_Password`, and